objectbox/objectbox-dart-performance/README.md

 Run > Flutter Run 'main.dart' in Release Mode

 This will edit the `main.dart` run configuration and add `--release`to "Additional run args".

+## Implementation notes

+### Isar

+Isar is not yet released, so numbers are preliminary and functionality is limited.
+- Instead of read all does use read by id.
+- Query tests not available (queryWithLinks not implemented).